 How much do you charge for your services?

 We are volunteers who offer our time at no charge as a public service.
 When we deploy to the field to set a trap, maintain a trail camera or feeding station or perform other boots-on-the-ground tasks, there are associated expenses, such as gas and supplies.
 So if we have assisted you with a search, we hope you will pay it forward with a voluntary donation to help cover the costs for the next person who has lost their dog.
-If equipment is needed to recover your dog, we ask that you provide a refundable deposit of $500 to cover any damage or loss.
+If equipment is needed to recover your dog out of state and we need to ship items to you, there may be a small shipping/return shipping fee.

 We don’t have the manpower to distribute flyers and do all the work a lost dog search requires.
 Can you do that for us?

 Unfortunately, no. We can consult remotely on every aspect of your case, but we generally do not put boots on the ground until a search has reached the capture phase.
 As difficult as it may be to summon the time and energy to look for your lost dog, you are the “fuel in the engine” that drives the search.
 Not only does your determination and commitment to the search keep it active, but it can also motivate others—friends, neighbors, co-workers, even strangers on Facebook and other social media—to help you bring your dog home.
 We can give you tips for how to recruit help and get broad awareness if you lack people to distribute flyers.